luisbaldissera/libjson/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

+### Technical decisions for contributing

+#### Error handling

+To handle errors and error messages, use the static error buffer from json.c and provide an optional parameter `char *errbuf` that is reentrant to correctly handle error in multi-threaded systems.

+#### Usage of FILE

+Simply try using it whenever possible.
+Prefer to delegate string based functions to the equivalent `FILE*` implementation using in-memory files.
+See, for example `json_read` and `json_read_string`.

 ## License